 Pre-packaged meal replacement plans are a medically supervised weight management program that utilizes meal replacement products and behavior change counseling to help patients reach and maintain their weight-loss goals.
 These programs work to help patients transition to self-prepared meals and offer patient education and support.
 Some of the available programs on the market today include OPTIFAST®, Health Management Resources (HMR), Advanced Health System (AHS), New Direction (Robard Corporation) and Medi-fast.

 How do they work?

 Individuals who are interested in starting a supervised weight management program must do so through a healthcare professional.
 Most programs will list participating providers in the area on their Web site.

-Please note: Some of the medications discussed here have been FDA approved, and may or may not be available.
-None of the medications discussed in this brochure should be taken while pregnant or while attempting to become pregnant.
+Note: None of the obesity medications discussed in this brochure should be taken while pregnant or attempting to become pregnant.
 One medication, Qsymia®, has specific FDA warning label information around the use of birth control due as to a birth defect risk.
-If you have questions regarding these medications, please contact a healthcare provider.
+If you have any questions regarding these medications, please contact a healthcare provider.